jakobkilian/raspi-setup/README.md

 Then connect with [RealVNC Viewer](https://www.realvnc.com/en/connect/download/viewer) or any other viewer to `mypi:local:1` or `10.3.3.1:1`.
 Note the `:1` which is the second screen, as Tiger VNC can not share the default HDMI screen (`:0`) if there is one.

-You will be informed that there is no encryption (that is ok, we are local) and you have to enter a password ("123456").
+You will be informed that there is no encryption (that is ok, we are local) and you have to enter your <secure_pwd>.